Home Dog Food Recipes Recipe: Homemade Dog Food for Small Breeds

 Homemade Dog Food for Small Breeds

-Oatmeal Dog Food RecipeOatmeal is high in fiber, and contains a lot of nutrients, minerals and antioxidants.
-This recipe may not offer balanced nutrition for all dogs, so be sure to check with your veterinarian before switching Fido to this diet.
+However, this homemade dog food may not offer balanced nutrition for your dog specifically, so check with your veterinarian before switching Fido to this diet.

 Print